Postgraduate offer-holders: yet to meet conditions

 Finances

 Aside from some limited support for those in financial hardship, there is normally no further financial assistance available once you have started study.
-If you have funding for three years, you will be expected to complete witin this timeframe, and you should plan to do so, as there is no automatic additional funding beyond the funded period.
+If you have funding for three years, you will be expected to complete within this timeframe, and you should plan to do so, as there is no automatic additional funding beyond the funded period.

+The estimated costs of undertaking a postgraduate degree at Cambridge University published on the University website.
 Please note that fees may increase from year to year and that you should take into account possible exchange rate movements.
 You must also make provision for any dependants.

 Financial considerations